 Now that we have clarified the purpose, let’s jump right in!

 What is digital infrared photography?

 What makes infrared pictures so attractive to many of us?
 Most would say it is the unreal look of bright white foliage – as if covered with snow, combined with a dark sky and ethereal glow around contrasty edges.
-Often, infrared pictures are presented in black and white.
+Often, infrared pictures are also presented in black and white, with strong contrasts.